 LifeLine purchased a building and took the first steps towards our dream of opening a Community Animal Center in Atlanta.
 Through management of the county shelters and hard work in the communities, LifeLine was able to uncover many of the root causes for pet homelessness.
 We began to bridge the deficits in the systems and city with programs to support animals and the humans who love them.
 LifeLine’s Community Animal Center will expand that support even further by offering not only an adoption center, but also a full service, low-cost veterinary clinic.

 We started our journey in a small building in Avondale Estates that now houses an adoption center and our Spay & Neuter Clinic.
 We have since outgrown that home and need a much bigger space to pull more adoptable animals from our county shelters and provide expanded veterinary care services for the animals in our community.

 Through a capital campaign, we have raised over $3 Million dollars from generous donors to phenomenal organizations and foundations like the Petco Foundation and PetSmart Charities.
-Stay tuned for progress updates, pictures, and our Grand Opening in Fall 2019!
+Stay tuned for progress updates, pictures, and our Grand Opening on October 5, 2019!